Isuma: History

 In 1999, the company filmed and produced the supernatural historical thriller Atanarjuat: The Fast Runner.
 It was a box-office success around the world, and won the Caméra d'Or for Best First Feature Film at the 2001 Cannes Film Festival, six Genie Awards (including Best Picture), and several other international film awards.
 The film had its Canadian premiere at the Toronto International Film Festival in 2001.

 The massive critical success of Atanarjuat led to funding from Telefilm Canada, enabling Isuma to begin development on multiple scripts.
 One of these, The Journals of Knud Rasmussen, about the switch from shamanism to Christianity in Igloolik in the early 1920s, received the offer to open the Toronto International Film Festival in 2006.

 In 2011, Isuma filed for receivership, citing $750,000 in debts, including $500,000 to Atuqtuarvik Corp. of Rankin Inlet.
 A Montreal-based receiver, RSM Richter, put the company’s assets—most notably its film library—up for sale.

-Since Isuma means "to have a thought", the collaborators of Isuma Productions encourage alternative and multimedia processes designed to make the world at large think not only about the Inuit and their current plight, but about indigenous peoples in general, and the future of the role of community in society.
-Much of the New World’s wealth today was extracted from its Aboriginal citizens, who, by every measure, are now the most destitute populations in these countries.
-If the Inuit of Fast Runner ended up in 1922 in church, the Inuit of The Journals ended up in today’s newspapers stories, living in Third World ghettos scattered across the wealthiest First World nations.
+Isuma Productions uses multimedia processes to address Inuit and indigenous issues, and the role of community in society.
+The organization asserts that wealth in the New World was extracted from Aboriginal citizens, who are among the lowest-income populations in these countries.
+While the Inuit of Fast Runner are depicted in a church, the Inuit of The Journals are represented in contemporary news stories as living in impoverished areas within wealthy nations.